A disaster your MacBook Pro. MacBook Air or iMac is out of space.

 Your Mac’s power cable when plugged in, powers both your Mac and your WD hard drive.

 The beauty of this is, that there’s no need for you to carry a separate power cable.

 And this means one less cable to remember to bring with you.

 Or carry one around in your back pack.

 Or take one with you abroad when you’re on a trip.

-Or worry about finding a US plug or adaptor for the drive.
+Or worry about finding a US plug or adaptor for your external drive.

-Released onto the market in 2016 the WD Passport for Mac drive is popular.
-And is has sold well for Western Digital with many fans that like the drive.
+You’ll find this WD external hard drive popular.
+And has sold well with many fans that like this WD drive.